craigphicks/reversible-preproc/README.md

 predefined functions | `def`, `ndef` user defined functions | not enabled, use `ifEval`, `elifEval`

-Typecasting is as expected with javascript.
+Typecasting is similar to that of javascript.

+Note: The `*Eval` variants `ifEval` and `elifEval` were described in detail in a previous section.

+### 5.2 Predefined functions 'def' and 'ndef'

 Access errors can occur for undefined properties used as keys.
-The predefined `def` and `ndef` functions enabled returning `false` in lieu of `exceptions`
+The predefined `def` and `ndef` functions enabled returning `false` instead of errors.

 Supposing `a.b` is defined but not `a.b.c`.
 Then
 ```